 CETO Commercial Scale Unit

 The CETO 6 design (pictured below, left) builds on the experience gained in all previous CETO generations and incorporates some important improvements.
-The diameter of the buoyant actuator has the most significant influence on power output and has been increased to approximately 20m from the 7m diameter 80kW unit successfully tested at the Garden Island site in 2011 (see image on right) and the 11m diameter, 240kW units due to be testing in 2014 at the same site (pictured below, right).
-This translates to a CETO 6 targeted power capacity of 1MW and is aimed at being demonstrated in a 3MW project starting construction in 2016.
+The diameter of the buoyant actuator has the most significant influence on power output and has been increased to approximately 20m from the 7m diameter 80kW unit successfully tested at the Garden Island site in 2011 (see image on right) and the 11m diameter, 240kW units due to be tested in 2015 at the same site (pictured below, right).
+This translates to a CETO 6 targeted power capacity of 1MW and is aimed at being demonstrated in a 3MW project starting construction in 2017.

 CETO 6 will also incorporate the power generation offshore and subsea rather than solely onshore as with the current CETO 5 generation being deployed for the Perth Wave Energy Project.
 Locating the power generation within the buoy removes the need to attach pumps, accumulators and other hydraulic components to the seabed, removing the requirement for offshore heavy lift vessel capacity.
 This also reduces offshore installation and maintenance time and cost.
 The demonstration of CETO incorporating subsea generation and transmission of electrical power will allow Carnegie to take advantage of deeper, more distant to shore wave resources and will significantly increase the size of the commercial market for CETO.

 Initial development of CETO began in 1999 with desk top research and design.
 Work on the design of the CETO technology platform commenced in 2003 with construction of the first prototype unit starting at the end of the same year.
 The CETO I prototype proved the concept of generating zero-emission power and freshwater from the ocean waves in 2006.